-20 minutes to make tender and flaky salmon pesto pasta?
-It really is that easy!
-Spend just 5 minutes for prep and 15 minutes in front of the stove for a plateful of perfectly seared salmon fettuccine with blistered tomatoes in a deliciously creamy pesto sauce.
+Only 20 minutes to make tender, flaky salmon pesto pasta?
+Yes, it really is that easy!
+With just 5 minutes of prep and 15 minutes on the stove, you’ll have a creamy, flavorful salmon pesto pasta with blistered cherry tomatoes in a rich, basil pesto sauce.
+This simple yet elegant dish is perfect for weeknights or special occasions when you want a gourmet meal without the hassle

 - It’s quick!